-The engine turbing, or other turb of prime mover should be equipped with an overspeed shutdown device to protect against runaway or damage to the prime mover with possible personal injury Overspeed / loss of life, or property damage.
-Overtemperature / Overpressure The overspeed shutdown device must be totally independent of the prime mover control system.
-An overtemperature or overpressure shutdown device may also be needed for safety, as appropriate.
 The products described in this publication may present risks that could lead to personal injury, loss of life, or property damage.
-Always wear the appropriate personal protective equipment (PPE) for the job Personal Protective at hand.
+Always wear the appropriate personal protective equipment (PPE) for the job at hand.
 Equipment that should be considered includes but is not limited to: